haskell-github-trust/.github/profile/README.md

 ## Secrets

-Every Trustee is an Owner of the __haskell-github-trust__ organization and has total control.
+Every Trust Owner is an Owner of the __haskell-github-trust__ organization and has total control.
 The only restricted secrets are the passwords for the Hackage [__haskell_github_trust__](https://hackage.haskell.org/user/haskell_github_trust) account and the email account.
 These are stored in a separate organization https://github.com/haskell-github-trust-secrets

 ## Other organizations